where to stay in Tokyo

 • Shinagawa is located at the southern most tip of the Yamanote-line, and it's the first major station when you get on the Keikyu line from Haneda airport.
 There are a number of hotels.

-• Shinagawa is the second stop on Tokaido Shinakansen after Tokyo.
-So going to the western Japan is convinient.
+• Shinagawa is the second stop on Tokaido Shinkansen after Tokyo.
+So going to the western Japan is convenient.

 • Shinagawa is also convenient if you are planning on going to Kamakura and/or Yokohama, for example, but if you want spend more time at SkyTree or Asakusa, it may not be the most convenient.
 Which case, I'd recommend Asakusa or Ueno.